 Ninfa Sanchez Memorial Graduate Prize ($500)

-Nominations for these prizes will only be accepted by core or affiliate faculty members in American Studies & Ethnicity.
+This year, nominations will only be accepted by core or affiliate faculty members in American Studies & Ethnicity.
 Please only submit one nomination in each category per faculty member.
-A copy of the paper (electronic preferred) must be submitted by April 15th to email@example.com.
+A copy of the paper (electronic preferred) must be submitted to firstname.lastname@example.org.

-Final decisions for the prizes will be made by the respective graduate and undergraduate committees of ASE, and will be announced at the End-of-the-Year ASE Party.
+Final decisions for the prizes will be made by the respective graduate and undergraduate committees of ASE.

 2008 First Annual Ninfa Sánchez Awards